carpentries/instructor-training/_episodes/06-feedback.md

 - [Pre-workshop survey](https://carpentries.github.io/assessment-archives/pre-workshop/pre-workshop.html)
 - [Post-workhop survey](https://carpentries.github.io/assessment-archives/post-workshop/post-workshop.html)

+When The Carpentries Workshop Administration Team sets up the surveys for your workshop, they will also send you a link to a dashboard with the results!
+Take care not to share this link with your learners.
+- This link will take you to a [mock-up of the dashboard you will see with your survey results](https://workshop-reports.carpentries.org/?demo-workshop).

 > ## Survey links
 >
 > The survey links above are only for you to preview the survey as part of